zeffii/supa3/README.md

 supa3
 =====

-super collider 3 snippets and projects. i am going to learn this stuff properly. this repo will host the code for my ramblinhgs at http://supa3.tumblr.com/ the whole reason i started getting interested in code was to create musical machine for buzz tracker, but coding soon became more interesting and deep than music creation
+super collider 3 snippets and projects. i am going to learn this stuff properly. this repo will host the code for my ramblings at http://supa3.tumblr.com/ the whole reason i started getting interested in code was to create musical machine for buzz tracker, but coding soon became more interesting and deep than music creation
 .